 Children naturally love and are inclined towards stories.
-What are the benefits of a story-based learning strategy and how does Robo Wunderkind apply this method?
+What are the benefits of a storytelling approach in teaching and how does Robo Wunderkind apply this method in our STEM curriculum?

 What is a story-based learning approach?